What a way to finish up a marvellous Monday, Eye Like are serving up a feast for the eyes!

 Framed in a white moulding and high floated on a white mount

-Framed in a cream mount and black wooden distressed frame, with low reflection invisible glass
+Framed in a white stain moulding, with low reflection invisible glass

 Signed by the artist

-Framed in a black bevel moulding with acrylic
+Framed in a black box frame, high floated with plain glass

 It’s official; street art fever has well and truly infected London!
 If the anticipation over the recently opened Basquiat exhibition wasn’t enough to have everyone on tender hooks, no excitement could have prepared us for Banksy upping the ante… Unsurprisingly, his two new murals created at the Barbican caused quite a stir – and here at Eye Like we’re definitely feeling the ripple of these urban vibes!